 Strength Quote: “It’s not always necessary to be strong, but to feel strong.”
 Jon Krakauer

 Strength Mantra: “Strength is found in each of us.
-For those of us with Parkinson’s, we use our personal strengths of character to bolster our hope, courage, mindfulness/contentment/gratitude, determination, and the will to survive.
+For those of us with Parkinson’s, we use our personal character strengths to bolster our hope, courage, mindfulness/contentment/gratitude, determination, and will to survive.
 Stay strong.
 Stay hopeful.
 Stay educated.
 Stay determined.
 Stay persistent.
 Stay courageous.
 Stay positive.
 Stay wholehearted.
 Stay mindful.
 Stay happy.
 Stay you.”
 Frank C. Church

-Learning Definition: learn·ing/ ˈlərniNG/ nnoun: the acquisition of knowledge or skills through experience, study, or by being taught.
+Learning Definition: learn·ing/ ˈlərniNG/ noun: the acquisition of knowledge or skills through experience, study, or by being taught.

 Learning and Parkinson’s: Our education began the day we received our diagnosis.
-Each hour you are alive you are learning about Parkinson’s.
+Each hour you are alive, you are learning about Parkinson’s.
 So what are you learning?
-Learning how to survive, learning how to keep going for many years to come.
-The Parkinson’s community is amazing by your willingness to understand our disorder.
-You are always trying hard to learn and live-forward.
+Learning how to survive and keep going for many years to come.
+The Parkinson’s community is terrific by your willingness to understand our disorder.
+You are always trying hard to learn and live forward.

 Learning Quote: “Any fool can know.
 The point is to understand.”
 Albert Einstein